Trees

-New England Wetland Plants, Inc grows conservation-grade, native trees from local seed and cutting sources.
+New England Wetland Plants, Inc grows conservation-grade, native trees from local seed sources.
 Conservation-grade trees are easy to plant and economical; perfect for use in erosion control, habitat restoration, and natural landscaping.
 Our trees range in size from 12 inches up to 6 ft.
 Trees are sold, according to height, in #2 nursery containers.
 Orders for potted plant material are available for delivery or pick-up at our nursery.

 OBL: Obligate Wetland Species | Plants that almost always grow in wetlands (estimated probability >99%), under natural conditions. |